Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Video-Search/quickstarts/java.md

 ## <a name="format-the-response"></a>Formátování odpovědi

-1. Vytvořte metodu pojmenovanou `prettify()` k formátování odpovědi vrácené z rozhraní Bing video API.
-Použijte knihovnu `JsonParser` gson k převzetí řetězce JSON a převeďte jej na objekt.
-Pak použijte `GsonBuilder()` a `toJson()` k vytvoření formátovaného řetězce.
+1. Create a method named `prettify()` to format the response returned from the Bing Video API.
+Use the Gson library's `JsonParser` to take in a JSON string and convert it into an object.
+Then use `GsonBuilder()` and `toJson()` to create the formatted string.

     ```java
     // pretty-printer for JSON; uses GSON parser to parse and re-serialize